hashicorp/vault/website/source/intro/getting-started/install.html.md

 [This page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows)
 contains instructions for setting the PATH on Windows.

+## Installing the Vault snap

+Alternatively, on any of the [Linux distributions that support snaps](https://snapcraft.io/docs/core/install) you can install a fully confined Vault and get automatic updates:

+    $ sudo snap install vault

+If you want to help testing the latest changes, and get the new features earlier, you can install the snap from the edge channel:

+    $ sudo snap install vault --edge

 ## Verifying the Installation

 After installing Vault, verify the installation worked by opening a new